msang/nl-interface/README.md

-# RASA Chatbot

-Welcome to the repository of our conversational agent built with RASA!

 ## Description

 This repository contains the source code and resources required to create and train a conversational agent using RASA, an open-source platform for chatbot and virtual assistant development.